awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/spotworkers/workers_eksctl.md

  * We are also applying a **[Taint](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/)** using `spotInstance: "true:PreferNoSchedule"`.  **PreferNoSchedule** is used to indicate we prefer pods not be scheduled on Spot Instances.
 This is a “preference” or “soft” version of **NoSchedule** – the system will try to avoid placing a pod that does not tolerate the taint on the node, but it is not required.

 {{% notice info %}}
-If you are wondering at this stage: *Where is spot bidding price ?* you are missing some of the changes EC2 Spot instances had since 2017!
+If you are wondering at this stage: *Where is spot bidding price ?* you are missing some of the changes EC2 Spot instances had since 2017.
 Since November 2017 [EC2 Spot price changes infrequently](https://aws.amazon.com/blogs/compute/new-amazon-ec2-spot-pricing/) based on long term supply and demand of spare capacity in each pool independently.
-You can still set up a **maxPrice** in scenarios where you have maximum budget.
-By default *maxPrice* is set to the On-Demand price; Regardless of the *maxPrice* spot instances will still be charged at the spot market price.
+You can still set up a **maxPrice** in scenarios where you want to set maximum budget.
+By default *maxPrice* is set to the On-Demand price; Regardless of what the *maxPrice* value, spot instances will still be charged at the current spot market price.
 {{% /notice %}}

 ### Confirm the Nodes